 Hastings children will experience the joy of receiving their very own book for Christmas this year, thanks to Bloomsbury and our Literacy Hub in Hastings.

-More than 9,000 brand new Bloomsbury books will be winging their way to Hastings school children - from reception to Year 9 (ages 5-14) - over the next month in time for the festive season!
+More than 9,000 brand new Bloomsbury books are currently winging their way to Hastings school children - from reception to Year 9 (ages 5-14) - over the next month in time for the festive season!

 For many children, this may be the first book they have ever owned, as our research shows that 1 in 11 children and young people in Hastings do not own a book.

 Graeme Quinnell, Manager of the Hastings Literacy Hub, visited pupils at West St Leonards Primary Academy this week for a special assembly and to help give out their books.
 He was joined by Dave the reading dog from the Pets As Therapy charity, who regularly joins the children for group reading activities.

 Children will be able to choose from a fantastic range of fiction and non-fiction books published by Bloomsbury, including The Restless Girls by Jessie Burton, Paper Towns by John Green, Max Champion and the Great Race Car by Alexander McCall Smith and Odd and the Frost Giants by Neil Gaiman and Chris Riddell.

 We are also launching a festive writing competition, challenging primary school pupils in Years 3 to 6 (aged 7-11) to write a seasonal short story set in Hastings.
 Pupils will be in with the chance to win signed books, signed illustrations and other book-themed goodies for themselves, plus book bundles and merchandise for their school library.

 Writing tips and the downloadable competition entry sheet can be found here.
 The competition will close on Friday 10 January 2020 and will be judged by Hannah Rolls, Editorial Director of Children's Education at Bloomsbury.